wzhenglab/AraC-2024/README.md

 # AraC-2024

-This repository contains the code used for the MD simulations of the phase seperation of IDR-AraC systems presented in the preprint:
+This repository contains the code used for the MD simulations in the preprint:

-Phase Separation to Resolve Growth-Related Circuit Failures Rong Zhang, Wangfei Yang, Rixin Zhang, Sadikshya Rijal, Abdelrahaman Youssef, Wenwei Zheng, Xiao-Jun Tian https://www.biorxiv.org/content/10.1101/2024.11.01.621586v1
+#### Phase Separation to Resolve Growth-Related Circuit Failures

+Rong Zhang, Wangfei Yang, Rixin Zhang, Sadikshya Rijal, Abdelrahaman Youssef, Wenwei Zheng, Xiao-Jun Tian

+https://www.biorxiv.org/content/10.1101/2024.11.01.621586v1

 `openfree` contains the module used for OPENMM simulation.